rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/l2_module_test_specification.md

 |Description| This function will request the HDMI CEC power status and toggle the current power state of the connected device.|
 |Test Group|02 (Module)|
 |Test Case ID|010|

+#TODO Send the standby msg first .
+Then do get power state and ensrue standby is returned and then change the power state to ON and ensure power state is on.

 **Pre-Conditions :**
 -  There should be any one of the `HDMI` `CEC` enabled device connected via HDMI